irvingcbn-oss/falcon9_reuse_first_stage/README.md

 ## Data Analysis using Python
 edadataviz.ipynb contains the script used to preprocess the spacex dataset and visualize relations between features.

+## Machine learning prediction

+SpaceX-Machine... contains the script used to predict whether a first stage will be reused or not.
+For this task i used GridSeachCV to find the best parameters for deccision tree clasifier, support vector machine, k-nearest neighbors, and logistic regression.
+I find deccission tree classifier is the best model for this dataset, achieving an accuracy of 94% in unseen data.